Sensirion/myAmbienceManual/docs/README.md

 our users is of outmost importance to us.

-If you request any type of additional support please do not hesitate to contact us by writing a quick note to [support@sensirion.com](mailto:support@sensirion.com) with the topic 'MyAmbience Feedback'.
+If you request any type of additional support please do not hesitate to contact us by filing an issue on our [developer support page](https://sensirion.atlassian.net/servicedesk/customer/portal/1) mentioning MyAmbience as a product.

 # Appendix
 ## Privacy Policy and information we collect